Oil industry in Latin America - statistics & facts

 Brazil: the new oil giant

-Owning reserves adding up to nearly 13 billion barrels – the second largest in Latin America – Brazil is by far the leading crude oil producer in the region.
-After the discovery and early exploitation of deep offshore reserves known as pre-salt between 2010 and 2014, Brazil's annual oil production has since experienced a mostly upward trend, reaching three million barrels per day (slightly below the output reported by Iran).
-Petrobras, the national oil corporation, is not only the largest in the region, but was also one of the most profitable oil and gas companies in the world as of 2022.Mexico and Venezuela: former leaders in crisis
+Brazil is by far the leading crude oil producer in the region.
+After the discovery and early exploitation of deep offshore reserves known as pre-salt between 2010 and 2014, Brazil's annual oil production has since experienced a mostly upward trend.
+In 2023, it reached a new peak of 3.5 million barrels per day.
+Petrobras, the national oil corporation, is not only the largest in the region, but was also one of the most profitable oil and gas companies in the world as of 2024.Mexico and Venezuela: former leaders in crisis

-Meanwhile, Mexico faces a different situation, in spite of ranking second in Latin America and twelfth in the world in terms of crude oil production.
+Meanwhile, Mexico faces a different situation, in spite of ranking second in Latin America and eleventh in the world in terms of crude oil production.
 Pemex, the state-owned company which once had exclusive rights over oil production and distribution in the country, has experienced a major production crisis in the past few years.
-Since 2019, the company’s crude oil output has remained below 1.8 million barrels per day, a decrease of over 30 percent when compared to a decade earlier.Even more critical, Venezuela – which holds the largest oil reserves in the world – has seen its oil production decline by more than 80 percent in the past ten years.
+Since 2004, the company’s crude oil output has nearly halved, remaining below two million barrels per day.Even more critical, oil production in Venezuela has declined by more than 80 percent in the past ten years.
 In fact, the once oil titan has recently lost its long-standing position amongst the top three Latin American oil producers, surpassed by Colombia.
-In addition, increasing economic sanctions have had a negative impact in the country’s oil exports, especially to the U.S. Nevertheless, the impact on revenue from a declining oil export volume might be at least somewhat counterbalanced by soaring crude oil prices in the aftermath of Russia's invasion of Ukraine.
+In addition, increasing economic sanctions have had a negative impact in the country’s oil exports, especially to the U.S. Compared to other crudes in the OPEC reference basket, Venezuela’s Merey is among the most low-priced oils due to its heavy grade.